-Six bedrock samples were taken from the Kurobegawa granite, northern Hida range of the Japanese Alps.
-Four surface samples were taken and form an elevation transect, whilst a further two samples were taken from a high-temperature tunnel, which has a present-day temperature of \sim 40-50 °C but which had temperatures of up to 165 °C at the time of excavation in the late 1930s (Yuhara and Yamamoto, 1983).
-Samples had a minimum size of 15 x 15 x 15 cm, to ensure that a light safe portion could be extracted from their interiors.
-Sample details are given in the Supplementary Material.
+Six bedrock samples were taken from the Kurobegawa granite in the northern Hida range of the Japanese Alps.
+Four surface samples were taken and form an elevation transect, whilst a further two samples were taken from a high-temperature tunnel, which has a present-day temperature of $\sim 40-50$ °C but which had temperatures of up to 165 °C at the time of excavation in the late 1930s (Yuhara and Yamamoto, 1983).
+Samples had a minimum size of $15 \times 15 \times 15$ cm to ensure that a light safe portion could be extracted from their interiors.
+Sample details are given in the Supplement.